kutruff/fly-t3-turbo/README.md

 1. Fork this repo or use it as a template.
 1. In VSCode, hit `F1` and run the `Dev Containers: Clone Repository in Named Container Volume`
 1. Paste your repo url in the prompt.
+1. Create a new container volume.
 1. Name your container volume to match the name of your project.
-1. For the folder name it doesn't matter.
-I use `code`.
+1. Use your project name for the folder name as well.
 1. Wait for the container to build and launch.
 This may take a minute or two the first time, but will be fast next time you launch VS.

 ### Accounts and secrets setup